IT Risk Register: How to Identify, Track, and Mitigate Technology Risks Across Your Organization

 IT Risk Register for GRC and Regulatory Compliance

 Regulatory frameworks increasingly require documented, evidence-based risk management.
-The specific requirements vary by framework, but the underlying expectation is consistent: identify your risks, assess them systematically, respond to them appropriately, and demonstrate that you did so.
+The expectation is consistent across frameworks: identify your risks, assess them systematically, respond to them appropriately, and prove that you did so.
+Virima’s IT governance controls connect risk records to the compliance layer that auditors and regulators look for.

 SOC 2

-The AICPA’s Trust Services Criteria require organizations to identify risks to achieving service commitments and system requirements, and to implement policies and procedures to address those risks.
-A structured risk register with documented probability assessments, mitigation strategies, and status history provides the evidence base for SOC 2 CC3 (Risk Assessment) controls.
+The AICPA’s Trust Services Criteria require organizations to identify risks to achieving service commitments and system requirements, and to implement policies to address those risks.
+A formal risk register with documented probability assessments, mitigation strategies, and status history provides the evidence base for SOC 2 CC3 (Risk Assessment) controls.

 ISO 27001

-ISO/IEC 27001:2022 requires a formal information security risk assessment process (Clause 6.1.2) and risk treatment plan (Clause 6.1.3).
-Virima’s risk register — with risk type, probability, impact, mitigation strategy, owner, and status — maps directly to ISO 27001’s risk assessment documentation requirements.
+ISO/IEC 27001:2022 requires a formal information security risk assessment process (Clause 6.1.2) and a risk treatment plan (Clause 6.1.3).
+Virima’s risk register fields (risk type, probability, impact, mitigation strategy, owner, and status) map directly to ISO 27001’s risk assessment documentation requirements.

 NIS2 Directive

 The EU’s Network and Information Security Directive 2 (NIS2) requires organizations to implement risk management measures and document cybersecurity risks.
-The risk register provides the structured documentation and audit trail that NIS2 compliance reviews require.
+The risk register provides the formal documentation and audit record that NIS2 compliance reviews require.

 GDPR

-Data protection risk assessments — including Data Protection Impact Assessments (DPIAs) for high-risk processing activities — can be managed within the IT risk register framework, with risks categorized by type and linked to the relevant processing activities.
+Data protection risk assessments (including Data Protection Impact Assessments for high-risk processing activities) can be managed within the IT risk register framework.
+Risks are categorized by type and linked to relevant processing activities.

-In each of these frameworks, Virima’s risk register produces audit-ready evidence: timestamped records, owner accountability, documented mitigation strategies, and lifecycle history from initial identification through resolution.
+In each of these frameworks, Virima’s risk register produces compliance-ready evidence: timestamped records, owner accountability, mitigation strategies, and lifecycle history from initial identification through resolution.
 During an audit, this evidence is retrievable from a single platform rather than assembled from disparate spreadsheets and emails.

 Risk Lifecycle Management in Virima